reawwad/reawwad.github.io/index.md

 > * #### IBM, Egypt July 1998 - Nov 1999.
   > * Software Engineer
   >   * Participated in the software design and development of an IBM internal project: Translation planning and management system (TPMS) using JAVA.
+#### PROGRAMMING SKILLS
+> * Developed an experience in c#
+> * Developed an experience in JAVA.
+> * Developed an experience in Powershell script.
+#### DESIGN AND ANALYSIS SKILLS
+> * Experience in Extracting system and users requirements.
+> * Experience in analytical skills in building object-oriented design.
+> * Experience in c# async programming
 #### TEACHING EXPERIENCE
 > * Part-time Teaching at BSD and LWSD
 >   * Nov 2015-Current